cybertec-postgresql/pgwatch2/README.md

 ```
 NB!
 For production usage make sure you also specify listening IPs explicitly (-p IP:host_port:container_port), by default Docker uses 0.0.0.0 (all network devices).

-For building the image yourself one needs currently also Go as the metrics gathering daemon is written in it.
+For custom options, more security, or specific component versions one could easily build the image themselves, just Docker needed:
 ```
-./build.sh
-docker run -d -p 3000:3000 -p 8080:8080 --name pw2 $HASH_FROM_PREV_STEP
+docker build .
 ```

 # Features